Blood type chart and how to do blood type test

 Understanding blood type compatibility using a blood type chart

 The blood type chart (shown above) is a chart that helps you understand blood types that match and those that mismatch, i.e., blood type compatibility.
-Sometimes, the blood type chart also shows antigens and antibodies present in each blood group type.
+Sometimes, the blood type chart also shows the antigens and antibodies present in each blood group type.

 From the blood type chart, you understand that:

-- People with blood group AB can only give blood to people with blood group AB but can receive blood from people with blood group A, B, AB, and O. They are also called universal recipients.
+- People with blood group AB can only give blood to people with blood group AB but can receive blood from people with blood groups A, B, AB, and O. They are also called universal recipients.